A tool to help young people under 18 remove nude images of themselves from the internet, from Childline and the IWF

 - sexual activity that includes animals.

-The IWF are the organisation in the UK which is allowed to assess illegal content of children in order to get it taken down.
-They’re only allowed to take down illegal images of children, so this means they need to make sure the images they are taking down are of children.
+The IWF is the organisation in the UK which is allowed to assess illegal content of children in order to get it taken down.
+It can only inform companies that they need to take down illegal images of children.
+Children are asked to prove their age using ID because it means that the IWF can be certain that the image is of a person under 18, and they can get the image taken down from more places.

-Children under 13 do not need to prove their age, as the IWF’s trained analysts have the visual expertise that the person in the image is a child.
+Children under 13 are not asked to prove their age, as the IWF’s trained analysts have the visual expertise to assess that the person in the image is a child, which can be more challenging if the child in the image is older.

-Images that IWF assess as illegal are hashed (given a digital fingerprint), and that hash is added to international hash lists, which includes major social media platforms and internet service providers.
+Images that IWF assesses as illegal are hashed (given a digital fingerprint), and that hash is added to international hash lists, which includes major social media platforms and internet service providers.

 However, images shared on encrypted messaging apps like WhatsApp would not be found, as there is not currently a route to spot these images when they have been end-to-end encrypted.